-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents and accounts receivable.
-Cash and cash equivalents are deposited with financial institutions that management believes are creditworthy.
-The deposits exceed federally insured amounts.
-To date, the Company has not experienced any losses of its deposits of cash and cash equivalents.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents, marketable securities and accounts receivable.
+The Company's investment portfolio consists of liquid high-quality fixed income US government or municipal securities, certificates of deposit with financial institutions and money market funds.
+Cash and certificates of deposit are deposited with financial institutions that management believes are creditworthy.
+To date, the Company has not experienced any losses on its investment portfolio.